Maaarcocr/lucchetto/Readme.md

 let's say that you have written a rust function that is called from ruby, using [magnus](https://github.com/matsadler/magnus) and [rb-sys](https://github.com/oxidize-rb/rb-sys).

-as an example let's take this simple function (for our simple example):
+as an example let's take this simple function (from our simple example):

 ```rust
 use magnus::{define_global_function, function};